 My buddy and teammate from Garland High School in Texas, Bobby Boyd, is one of the greatest athletes of all time.
 I was a basketball teammate who watched him during practice in awe of his amazing talents.
 At only 5'10", he could dunk the ball from a standing position.

 Even though he was All-District each year, honorable mention All-State, and set the Dr. Pepper Tournament scoring record with 42 points, basketball was not his best sport.
-He was also a record setting broad jumper, great baseball player, and only lost one Golden Glove boxing match.
+He was also a record-setting broad jumper, a great baseball player, and only lost one Golden Glove boxing match.

 I quickly did the math on all ten and found my previous observation to be correct.
 Bobby averaged 6.3 interceptions a year for nine years.
 The other nine on the leader board averaged between 4 and 5.7 interceptions.
 That made him the only player in NFL history to average six or more interceptions in his career.

 Or, did it?
 I needed to be sure.
 So, I decided to go through the top 25 interception leaders of all time.
 Sure enough, Bobby was still the leader and the only one with six, or more.
 I told Bobby and he was elated!
 Not long after that, he was given a special award and I was present.
 He told the audience of my discovery as he was giving his background in his acceptance speech.
 Later, he would tell a friend in Oklahoma who put an article in an Oklahoma newspaper describing what he had accomplished.
 I contacted the sports writer at the Dallas Morning News who was on the NFL Hall of Fame committee and offered my newly found information to be considered in the next balloting.

 Several years have gone by and just the other day I had this sudden urge to verify my finding.
 I decided to take a look at the entire list of 274 men in the NFL that had made interceptions during their careers.
 I simply never thought that those with much smaller numbers could have a better average than Bobby.
 I thought wrong.